WAEC and JAMB Subject for Public and Private International Law

 Please note – JAMB is not the only option for admission.
 If you’re having troubles JAMB UTME maybe it’s time you pass through IJBM, JUBEB, ND or Predegree.
-JAMB UTME subject combination (subject to write in jamb) for Public and Private International Law are Arabic or Islamic Studies
+JAMB UTME subject combination (subject to write in jamb) to study Public and Private International Law are Arabic or Islamic Studies

 Two ‘A’ level passes to include Islamic Studies or Arabic

 If for some reasons you are not satisfied or cannot meet up with this admission requirement that is the subject combination above, perhaps you should consider taking a look at Polytechnic or College of Education related course subject requirements.
 You can also study online with a foreign university right from your bedroom or apply for a scholarship to study abroad.
 Education is now a choice.
 And please before you make a decision on which University to choose, please consider

 University of Maiduguri (UNIMAID) (priv)